i220878/Sem3-COAL-Project/README.md

 Then that's it!
 Just run it and it'll show up.
 The directories (other than MASM32 for the WinAPI Library) are portable, so there's no manual re-linking to be done.
 I hope you have fun playing or watching it as much as I did making it, if not more.

 Also, little Easter Egg.
-In main.asm, if you write MenuFrames EQU 125 on line 343, and change "mainmenu\0000.bmp" to "mainmeme\0000.bmp", you'll play a different menu background.
+In main.asm, if you write MenuFrames EQU 125 on line 343, and change "mainmenu\0000.bmp" to "mainmeme\0000.bmp" on line 344, you'll play a different menu background.
 Enjoy!